Renewing the Art and Witness

-I said this was a story; but in the passage of fifty years, it had shrunk to a tantalizing, incomplete anecdote.
+I said this was a story; but in the passage of fifty years, it had shrunk to a tantalizing, one sentence anecdote.
 It confirms George Fox’s early charge to us to “let your lives speak.”
 Lives like the one of Cleveland and those of many other exceptional Friends can speak for generations, principally through the stories we remember and tell about them.
 But the stories of even the bravest witness can also die.

 (For many summers at my yearly meeting, Baltimore, we interspersed business with reflective reading of memorial minutes, telling of the lives of Friends who have died in the previous year; these times, when lives that are mostly otherwise unheralded can preach, have been for me some of the most moving and instructive moments of our sessions.)